dumpus-app/dumpus-api/README.md

     "isDataAvailable": false, // whether or not the data is available (meaning the processing is ended)

-    "isUpgraded": false, // whether or not the user has paid for the "queue skip" feature "errorMessageCode": null, // if an error occurs, the error message code will show up here
+    "isUpgraded": false, // whether or not the user has paid for the "queue skip" feature

+    "isErrored": false, // whether or not an error occurred during the processing "errorMessageCode": null, // if an error occurs, the error message code will show up here

     "isProcessing": true, // whether or not the package is still being processed